 1. Cut off and discard the wing tips.
-In a mixing bowl, combine the chicken wings, ketchup, mayonnaise, honey, salt and pepper.
-Toss to coal the wings well with the marinade.
+In a mixing bowl, combine the chicken wings, ketchup, mayonnaise, honey, salt and pepper (both to taste).
+Toss to coat the wings well with the marinade.
 Leave in the refrigerator for at least 4 hours or overnight.

 2. Line a baking sheet with parchment paper.
 Put the bread crumbs on a flat plate.

 3. Remove the wings from the marinade.
 Dredge them in the bread crumbs all over, then transfer onto the baking sheet.